 Before you engage in such a project, consider critically your own carpentry and other mechanical skills.
 Merely maintaining an RV can be taxing of your time and labor.
-Building one can take an astounding amount of time and labor and require another level of skills.
+Building one can take an astounding amount of time and labor and require another level of skills - and tools!

 The fourth aspect is utility.
 Once you've completed this converted school bus or box van or phone company van or cargo trailer, the question is, is it going to be as useful to you as a more conventional RV purchased secondhand?

 If you skipped out on installing some features, such as a bathroom because it is too difficult (and it is) you may find your resultant rig less than useful going down the road.
 The other problem is many campgrounds shy away from letting people stay if they're camped in a converted School Bus, van, box truck, utility trailer, or the like.
 Many have explicit prohibitions against such homemade rigs.
 They assume, often rightfully, the people traveling in such rigs are crackpots.
 Not only that, the sight of such homemade nightmares often scares away the regular paying customers.